 7.As you are guided around the town, there are 2 peculiar things you may not notice on the walls.
 First is the style of tile painting done, another is the fake windows that are painted to fulfil a wierd compulsion of symmetry for the architects.
 There are 2 styles of painting the tiles, Moravian or Renaissance facade which gives a 3D feel to the tile & Bohemian or Renaissance painting which is done on wet plaster itself.

-9.A long closed bridge built to connect the entrance courtyard, and the garden, for lazy Kings and Princes who did not want to walk all the way on the ground.
+9.A long closed bridge built to connect the entrance courtyard, and the garden, for lazy Kings and Princes who did not want to walk all the way, would be carried by horses or some vehicle.

 You can catch few glimpses of these on my instagram @suruchika, as I chose to click them on my phone instead.